-SEO (Search Engine Optimisation), translated literally, is optimisation for search engines.
+SEO (Search Engine Optimization), translated literally, is optimization for search engines.
 This is the process of creating, improving and promoting websites in such a way that the search engines display the site as high as possible in organic searches.

 Search engines deliver what users are looking for in a consistent and reliable fashion.
 Technology and software layers have been developed to understand the internet and sort the trillions of pages to match the hundreds of billions of queries handled each month.

-To me, the term search engine optimisation has always seemed fatally flawed.
-It suggests that we optimise solely for search engines.
+To me, the term search engine optimization has always seemed fatally flawed.
+It suggests that we optimize solely for search engines.
 However, search engines don’t buy products, people do.
 Many SEO experts and I have long said, “Build websites for people, not for search engines”, and the Google Quality Rater’s Guidelines & Handbook very much reinforces this idea throughout.